 Make Your Own Overnight Oats (or Seven Grain Oats)

 Let's face it.
 Oatmeal can be boring if you're eating it the same way every day.
-Sure, I grew up eating oatmeal with sugar, milk, and a pat of butter; and the oatmeal you can buy in packs with different flavors are pretty handy.
-But what if I told you that you could make a more tasty oatmeal for a mere fraction of what it costs prepackaged in the grocery store—and that you don't have to prepare in the morning?
+Sure, I grew up eating oatmeal with sugar, milk, and a pat of butter; and the oatmeal you can buy in packs with different flavors is pretty handy.
+But what if I told you that you could make tastier oatmeal for a mere fraction of what it costs prepackaged in the grocery store—and that you don't have to prepare in the morning?